-There are a number of an organic pest control method which is not widely advertised.
-They form a good alternative to chemical pesticides and will not have a negative impact on the environment or on the people.
+There are a number of organic pest control method which is not widely advertised.
+They form a good alternative to chemical pesticides and will not have a negative impact on the environment or on people.
 The eco pest control methods are suitable for home and the garden.

-Natural pesticides are less toxic to the environment, mammals and aquatic life.
+Natural pesticides are less toxic to the environment, mammals, and aquatic life.
 Some are very effective natural pest control methods.
 Before you even start using the eco-friendly pesticides, there is a need to ensure that you have properly prepared your garden before planting.
 Proper land preparation ensures that you are creating the most hospitable growing environment for your plants.

 A healthy garden is the best natural pest control available.
 A healthy garden ensures healthy crops which are less likely to attract pests.
 And even when the crops are attacked they are better equipped to defend themselves against the pests and recover quickly.

 When it comes to adopting the best pest control strategy, you need to start by identifying the offending pest.
 This allows you to adopt a control method that only affects the particular pest.
-This ensures that you apply selective control method that will not get rid of beneficial insects.
+This ensures that you apply a selective control method that will not get rid of beneficial insects.

-Natural pest control methods are not fast acting as chemical pesticides; however, they can be very effective over time.
+Natural pest control methods are not fast-acting as chemical pesticides; however, they can be very effective over time.
 That’s something to go by.
 Here are the most common options:

 1. Insectary Plants

 Insectary plants are plants which attract beneficial bugs to your garden.
-Some of the common insectary plants are mint, rosemary, thyme and marigold.
+Some of the common insectary plants are mint, rosemary, thyme, and marigold.
 These plants can produce nectar which attracts the honey bee.
 The honey been is a good pollinator and helps keep pests at bay.